 The teams need to be able to achieve the goals.

 The teams act in a context of complexity and, therefore, the manner that teams and organizations grow should be closely watched.

 Jurgen Appelo, founder of Management 3.0, supports the idea of continuous improvement and constant experimentation.

-Now let’s delve into the 9 Principles of SAFe
+The 9 Principles of SAFe

 Principle #1: Take an economic view

 It’s critical that day-to-day decisions are made in an appropriate economic way.

 A system has many interrelated components such as people and processes.
 SAFe reveals that optimizing one component doesn’t optimize the whole.